+V-66a

-V-66a Reduce structural prominence and visual contrast associated with the Alpine Road transition structures.
-In order to reduce the structural prominence and visual contrast associated with the Alpine Road transition structures, the structures shall be moved further northwest on Alpine Road as shown in Figure E.1.3-11C.
-From here, the line will span I-8 to a new location further west than the Alpine Road transition location described for the I-8 Alternative (see Figure E.1.3-11C).
-This measure will result in the relocation of the transition structures to a slightly less prominent location and will allow for a better backdrop for both the transition structures and the first tangent structure on the north side of I-8.
-SDG&E shall submit final construction plans demonstrating compliance with this measure to the CPUC for review and approval at least 120 days prior to the start of construction.
+Reduce structural prominence and visual contrast associated with the Alpine Road Interstate 8/Chocolate Canyon transition structures.
+In order to reduce the structural prominence and visual contrast associated with the Alpine RoadInterstate 8/Chocolate Canyon transition structures, SDG&E shall reconsider the location of the transition structures and attempt to lower their height by either relocating the next tower to shorten the span, or by moving the transition structures further downslope.
+This measure shall be implemented bythe structures shall be moved further northwest on Alpine Road as shown in Figure E.1.3 11C.
+From here, the line will span I 8 to a new location further west than the Alpine Road transition location described for the I 8 Alternative (see Figure E.1.3-11C).
+This measure will result in the relocation of the transition structures to a slightly less prominent location and will allow for a better backdrop for both the transition structures and the first tangent structure on the north side of I.S..
+SDG&E's shall submittal of a memo to the CPUC for review and approval that documents its attempts to fine-tune the location of the transition structures, as well as the submittal of final construction plans demonstrating compliance with this measure to the CPUC for review and approval at least 120 days prior to the start of construction.